gokmax/.vim/README.md

    * At the bottom of the right part there is some external information which can remind us where we are when typing and what it is the time.

-   * The ":!" can help you to go back to the terminal temporarily
+   * The ":!" can help you to go back to the terminal temporarily.

 ###Shortcuts:
    * 'Ctrl + h/j/k/l' to change your cursor between the different parts.